Trust1Team/api-styleguide/data-formats/DataFormats.md

 * [ISO 3166-1-alpha2 country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)

-     * (It is “GB”, not “UK”, even though “UK” has seen some use at Zalando)
+     * (It is “GB”, not “UK”, even though “UK” has seen more use)

 * [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)